presidio-oss/cline-based-code-generator/webview-ui/src/components/settings/README.md

 # API Options Component Architecture

-This directory contains the refactored API Options components for the Cline extension.
+This directory contains the refactored API Options components for the HAI extension.
 The refactoring aims to improve maintainability, code organization, and reduce complexity by separating provider-specific code into modular components.

 ## Directory Structure